 If you prefer to focus on rides in the afternoon, then I would suggest:

 If you can schedule Lightning Lanes using Genie+ for any of the rides mentioned above, then that will help to make your afternoon move a lot smoother.

 The selections I would suggest are the same as what I mentioned for your lunch break.
 Remember that if you would like to eat at a quick-service restaurant, use the My Disney Experience app to order your food in advance using the Mobile Order function.

 This could be a good time to check out Walt Disney Presents.
 It is an indoor museum that chronicles the history of Walt Disney.
 It also showcases some interesting exhibits, you can watch a short film, and sometimes you may find some special character meetings in there.
 There is also usually a short film being shown at the theatre across from where the Indiana Jones show is.

 End of Day:

 With a full day under your belt, you most probably saw everything Hollywood Studios has to offer.
-It is an easy park to tour, and I often find it the most relaxing.
+It is the smallest park, so the walking is not as heavy as some of the other parks.
 Once the park closes, you can still take some time to peruse the shops on Hollywood Boulevard as they stay open for awhile past closing time.